xandergos/unity-sparse-voxel-octrees/README.md

 Any camera that renders SVOs must have the SvoRenderer script attached with the appropriate shaders attached.

+## Limitations

+- Deformations, such as vertex deformations commonly used to animate characters or other objects, are not implemented, and are not planned (If its even possible).
+- No collider support.
+Unlike normal meshes, there is no built-in collider for representing an Octree.
+Any octree-based object will need to be represented using an approximate collider.
+This is not a huge deal, as an approximate collider is generally the more performant approach with meshes anyways.
+Theoretically, an exact octree collider could be made by recreating the octree using box colliders, but this would be memory intensive, and implementation would take time, so this is not planned.

 ## TODO

 - When a branch is changed, optimize it as well as its parent.
 (High Priority)